Firgrep/next-office-booking-app/TASKLOG.md

-* build the delete booking route and hook it up to the frontend. _MAKE SURE_ that the router checks if its the correct user that belongs to the booking.
+* build booking full for the day indicator on calendar

+* when changing rooms on the calendar, the previous room is not de-selected